LSchultebraucks/lschultebraucks.github.io/_posts/2019-09-01-flyway-spring-boot.md

     OWNER TO admin;
 ```

-The first two queries will create a author table and create a foregin key constraint in book for the author id.
+The first two queries will create an author table and create a foreign key constraint in book for the author id.

 The last query will create a hibernate sequence.
 A hibernate sequence manage the id numbers in our database, so that no entity has equals ids.
 We need this because in our next step we will insert data in our database: